software developer

 at Topinfo s.r.o. - Python programming, simple web front-end work (HTML, JS), customer support, maintenance of several dozens of websites and web applications |

-My active personal projects crystalize around two main topics:
+My active personal projects are somewhat monothematic, crystalizing around two main topics:

 Translates gabc scores to Lilypond.
 Leverages a PEG parser of gabc.

-Web presentation of my musical settings of the Catholic Divine Office in Czech translation + comprehensive catalogue of other existing musical settings + the place where I blog about Liturgy of the Hours, liturgical music and related topics.
+Web presentation of my musical settings of the Roman Catholic Divine Office in Czech translation + comprehensive catalogue of musical settings by other authors + the place where I blog about related topics.